Uplifting edges in higher order networks: spectral centralities for non-uniform hypergraphs

 The lowest correlation of the whole Figure is actually that between these 2nd and 5th orders.
-This is product of the fact that the uniform hypergraphs at each order have little to do with each other, they each describe a portion of the whole\footnote{ For a visual analogy of what is going on, check the cover of the first edition of ``Gödel, Escher, Bach: an Eternal Golden Braid'', by Douglas R. Hofstadter \cite{hofstadter1999godel}.}.
+This is product of the fact that the uniform hypergraphs at each order have little to do with each other, they each describe a portion of the whole.

-\item The four UPHEC measures have a higher than average correlation between them.
-This comes back to what we discussed in the toy model in Example \ref{ex:UPHEC}, where we also saw that the rankings at each order agreeing: once we take into account every level of interaction, a centrality unison emerges.

-\item The alternative method of uniformization is less reliable: one can see that it goes as low as 0.77 when comparing 4th and 5th orders, while being around 0.85 when comparing second (U2) and fifth orders, which should be farther apart.

-\item Regarding the correlation between different methods, between both uniformizations in general we see a somewhat high correlation.
-However, between either of them and the standard HEC we see a rather low correlation, as was the case between the standard HEC and itself.